hl7dk/kl-gateway/input/pagecontent/index.md

 - Matter of interest observations have a valid matter of interest code according to FSIII (Funktionsevneområde eller helbredsområde)
 - Matter of interest observations have a timestamp for the observation

-#### Encounters
+#### General Encounters
+GeneralEncounter can be used to report a planned follow up date for Conditions, which is mandatory.
+It can also be used to report planned follow-up on PlannedInterventions and delivery of PlannedInterventions, which is optional.
+The encounter references the relevant Conditions and PlannedInterventions.

+The type of the encounter can be reported as a "follow-up" or a "delivery of an intervention".
+The encounter references the relevant

-Information about the encounters referenced from conditions and care plans to hold the follow-up dates.
-The encounter must contain the expected start date of the next follow-up.
+The encounter must contain the expected start date or the actual start time.

 All referenced encounters from other resources in a report must also be included.